fastly/sidekiq-prometheus/README.md

 end
 ```

-Custom labels may be added by defining the `prometheus_labels` method in the worker class:
+Custom labels may be added by defining the `prometheus_labels` method in the worker class,
+prior you need to register the custom labels as of the above example:

 ```ruby
 class SomeWorker